Mind Blowing Muscle Fullness & Pumps Stack!*

 What are Glucose Disposal Agents (GDA’s)?

-Glucose Disposal Agents (GDA’s) are a class of supplements that enhance nutrient uptake to cells by increasing the efficiency of insulin.
-The goal of a true GDA should be to make you more ‘insulin sensitive’, thereby helping maintain stable blood glucose levels resulting in the more efficient use of body-fat and carbohydrates as a fuel source.
+Glucose Disposal Agents (GDA’s) are a class of supplements that are meant to enhance nutrient uptake to cells by increasing the efficiency of insulin.
+The goal of a true GDA is that it should make the user more ‘insulin sensitive’, thereby supporting their maintaining more stable glucose levels in order to support their making more efficient use of body-fat and carbohydrates as a fuel source.
 They work with the body to optimize response to naturally produced insulin and in doing so can help contribute to a leaner, fuller, more muscular physique.

-What makes GlycoPhase Different & So Effective compared to other GDA’s?
+What makes GlycoPhase different & more effective than some other GDA’s?

 Many GDA’s claim to assist insulin and promote glucose transport into muscle cells, but few actually do this.
-Most simply block carbohydrate absorption in the intestine, but do nothing to help the body better utilize insulin and create the environment necessary for increased uptake into muscle cells.
+Most simply block carbohydrate absorption in the intestine but do nothing to help support the body in better utilizing insulin to create the environment necessary for increased uptake into muscle cells.